akulaarora/Caltran_Traffic/README.md

 This is an interactive script that takes as input the latitude and longitude of a specific location as well as the radius from that location and creates an "IDs.txt" file, which will contain the VDS IDs within the radius specified of the location.

-The purpose of this is to collect data for a specific area. _Please note that this is currently set to work with locations within District 11._
+The purpose of this is to collect data for a specific area. _Please note that this is currently set to work with locations within District 11._ The district being used should be kept consistent that of main.py.

+## Final Notes

+This project is still a work in progress and more may be added to it.
+This is not the final version as various parts of this project may be altered, most notably the server that this data is being written to.